piotrsoczewka/Essential_Genes/README.md

 * organisms  have several DNA molecules in each cell.
 For example, humans have 46 separate DNA molecules, 23 from each parent.
 Each of this molecule forms a chromosome - this characteristic X shape structure which is a condensed DNA form.
 One can also find other DNA molecules in living cells, such as mitochondrial chromosome.
 Yes, the powerplant of the cell has their own DNA!

 * instructions encoded in DNA are not located on the whole DNA molecule but in fragments called genes.
-The analogy here could be a file saved on a hard-drive - like a file takes only some of the available space on a hardrive, a gene takes only a fragment of the whole DNA strand of a particular sequence.
+The analogy here could be a file saved on a hard drive - like a file takes only some of the available space on a hard drive, a gene occupies only a fragment of the whole DNA strand of a particular sequence.
 Like a file has its onw size, a gene has its own length.
+And like there could be many files on a hard drive, there could be many genes on a single DNA strand.

 I hope that this short introduction would be helpful to understand what I present in this project.

-## 2) Project objectives
+## 2) What was done

-Analyzed genomic data will origin from
+Here, I alalyze genomic data from Saccharomyces cerevisiae yeast.
+This little organism is not only famous for its achievements in bread and beer making, but also in biological sciences where it serves as a model organism.
+It was the first eukaryotic organisms with known DNA sequence.
+Yeast is well characterised and much is known about its genetic.
+Moreover, I carried out my PhD research using yeast, therefore it was a natural choice of an organism for this project.

+The analyzed data was downloaded from https://www.yeastgenome.org/.
+The main data file contains all yeast genes, together with their sequences and some basic information about them.
+Also, I used 2 other data files that tells us which genes are essential for yeast cells survival, and which are not.
+I combined these data and analyze several parameters such as relation between bases contents, gene length and if any genes form a particular cluster.
+Finally, I try to build two machine learning models: a regression model for predicting a gene lenght and a classification model for predicting if a gene is essential for yeast or not.
+Both models perform very poorly though...

 ## 2) Tools used in the project
-* Python
+* Python and its libriaries: scikit-learn, bio, pandas, numpy, matplotlib, seaborn
-* Pandas
-* Seaborn

 * Statistics (significance testing, pingouin and scikit_posthocs libraries)

 ## 3) Data colletion